Bellatrix-Melody/Windows-XP-with-Custom-Colors-XFCE/README.md

 I then used GIMP to create a small image with just that averaged color (called msblue.png in the colortest/ folder).

 I took this average and converted it to HSL colors and used this tool [here](https://r0d3r1ck0rd0n3z.github.io/ImageMagick-Modulate-Calculator/) with the H value of msblue.png.
-Using the math in the java script I was able to create a list of what custom H value in Image Magick will make the base color (from msblue.png) into the desired custom color.
+Using the math in the java script I was able to create a list of what custom H values in Image Magick will make the base color (from msblue.png) into the desired custom color.

 ### **The brute force method**